NB x GMCL x ECB- Banner-01 1200.png

 19.15.1.1.

-The teams will have had equal overs and more than 20 overs so
+The teams will have had equal overs and more than the Minimum Overs so

 19.15.1.2.

-the team that scores the most runs is the winner, in the league that means 5 points, no bonus.
+the team that scores the most runs is the winner, in the league that means 5 points, no bonus if the game (after any Grace Period) is a reduced overs game.

 19.15.1.3.